slint-ui/slint/docs/langref.md

 ## Modules

-Components declared in a .60 file can be shared with components in other .60 files, by means of exporting and importing them.
+Components declared in a .slint file can be shared with components in other .slint files, by means of exporting and importing them.
-By default, everything declared in a .60 file is private, but it can be made accessible from the outside using the export
+By default, everything declared in a .slint file is private, but it can be made accessible from the outside using the export
 keyword:

 ```60